erithmetic/CM1.js/README.markdown

-# Carbon.js
+# CM1.js

-Carbon calculations for your JavaScripts.
+Carbon, energy, and other sustainability calculations for your JavaScripts.
+Built for the browser and Node.js.

 ## Usage